 Rains have revived water bodies in Dhofar

-Salalah: The recent rains have revived all the water bodies in the Dhofar Governorate.
+SALALAH: The recent rains received in the region have revived all the water bodies in the Dhofar Governorate.

 Data from the Ministry of Regional Municipalities and Water resources suggest that in five days (May 27 to 31) the low pressure brought several years of rain in Dhofar.